davenquinn/psql_backup/README.md

 psql_backup
 ===============================

-`psql_backup` provides a quick and dirty command-line interface for backing up and restoring a PostgreSQL database *en masse* from SQL dumps.
+`psql_backup` is a Python CLI for backing up and restoring a PostgreSQL database *en masse* from SQL dumps.

 Features